Qırmızı Qəsəbə: Demographics

 Initially spread throughout the mountainous region, the Jewish population of the highlands became increasingly centered around Quba.

 In 1881, 213,138 Jewish people were officially registered in 34 settlements of the Caucasus.
-Over the past hundred years, along with Mountain Jews, Jews from other ethnolinguistic groups or such defined by their region of origin also lived in Azerbaijan: Ashkenazi Jews, Krymchaks, Kurdish Jews, and Georgian Jews.
+Over the past hundred years, along with Mountain Jews, Jews from other ethnolinguistic groups or those defined by their region of origin also lived in Azerbaijan: Ashkenazi Jews, Krymchaks, Kurdish Jews, and Georgian Jews.
 However, since the 19th century, the majority of the Jewish population of the republic consists of Mountain Jews.

 Jewish religious practices

-Two synagogues exist in Qırmızı Qəsəbə: the Six Dome Synagogue which was built in 1888 and renovated in 2000, and Giləki (Hilaki) synagogue which was built in 1896 and renovated recently.
+Two synagogues exist in Qırmızı Qəsəbə: the Six Dome Synagogue which was built in 1888 and renovated in 2000, and Giləki (Hilaki) Synagogue, which was built in 1896 and renovated in the 2010s.

 Residents speak in three languages: Judeo-Tat, spoken by Mountain Jews in daily life, Russian and Azerbaijani.
 One of the two schools here is taught in Azerbaijani or Russian.